 For hepatocytes, it has a complete portfolio including:

 - Frozen iPS-derived hepatocyte kits from three normal donors

 - “Do-it-yourself” hepatocyte differentiation kits which allows researchers to start from any human iPS or ES donor line and differentiate all the way to hepatocytes

 - Customized services where its scientists will perform the hepatocyte differentiation on behalf of the customer

-It also recently launched the Cellartis Human iPS and ES KnockIn and KnockOut Gene Editing Services.
+It also offers Cellartis Human iPS and ES KnockIn and KnockOut Gene Editing Services.
 These services allow Takara Bio to combine its expertise in precise, footprint-free gene editing using CRISPR/Cas9 with its expertise in human pluripotent stem cell culturing and directed differentiation into hepatocytes, DE cells, beta cells and cardiomyocytes.

 This enables the generation of disease models that are essential for advancing the understanding of disease mechanisms and the development of novel therapeutics.

 Takara Bio’s Experience in Hepatocyte Differentiation

 Furthermore, Takara Bio has developed a standardized differentiation protocol for industrial scale production of iPS-derived hepatocytes that mimics embryonic development to yield pure cells that exhibit the functionality and characteristics of mature hepatocytes.